Deployment and Update FAQ

 Why do I see a MongoDB deprecated warning immediately after an update?

 This warning appears when your MongoDB is not compatible with your current Rocket.Chat version.
 To resolve this, upgrade MongoDB to a version supported by the Rocket.Chat release you're targeting.
+The supported MongoDB versions are displayed under the Engine versions section for each release.

 Are there any recommendations for updating MongoDB?